 The afternoon sessions were filled with (1) Sebastian Padilla, who has dabbled in everything from package design, to branding for restaurants, to a clothing line – showing all the different ways creativity can be channeled (2) John Maeda, who gave us his cell number and encouraged us to text him questions – which he answered live and (3) Gemma O’Brien, aka Mrs. Eaves, who painted a mural throughout the conference.
 She shared some of her illustrations and hand lettering work, as well as her infamous and witty motion sickness bag illustrations.
 Check out #spewbagchallenge.

 Is this pretty enough?

 I started the morning with a branding workshop with 3M, that included a group activity at the end.
 We had to think of a brand, identify the core audience and a design solution for a marketing tactic, and then think of possible barriers to carrying out the solution and how to overcome those barriers.

-- Partnerships with key individuals in your organization is key.
-Will help get your
+Partnerships with key individuals in your organization is key.
+Will help get your ideas approved.

 Later in the morning, there was a session about David Bowie, who was a designer among many other things.
 The speaker, Alina Wheeler, was a HUGE fan, and showed examples of his art and played clips from his concert.
 And yes, she sang along.
 At one point, she invited us all to stand up, clap, and sing along.
 I thought to myself, am I at a conference or a concert? 😆 While I am not really a fan of Bowie’s music, I can respect his artistry.